petrobras/ross/paper/paper.md

 run simulations, and obtain results in the form of graphics, by performing Static analysis, Campbell Diagram, Frequency response, Forced response, and Mode Shapes.

-The package has been built using main Python packages such as numpy ([@walt2011numpy]), scipy ([@jones2014scipy]) and bokeh ([@bokeh2019]).
+The package has been built using main Python packages such as numpy [@walt2011numpy], scipy [@jones2014scipy] and bokeh [@bokeh2019].

 In addition to the [documentation](https://ross-rotordynamics.github.io/ross-website/), a set of Jupyter Notebooks is available for the tutorial and some examples.
 These notebooks can also be accessed through a [binder server](https://mybinder.org/v2/gh/ross-rotordynamics/ross/master).

 As an example, Figure 1 shows a centrifugal compressor modeled with ROSS.

+![Centrifugal Compressor modeled with ROSS.](rotor_plot.png)

 The shaft elements are in gray, the disks are in blue and the bearings are displayed as springs and dampers.

-![Centrifugal Compressor modeled with ROSS.](rotor_plot.png)
+This plot is generated with bokeh, and the hover tool can be used to get additional information on each element.

+One of the analyses that can be carried ou is the modal analysis.
+If the modal analysis is carried out for a range of different rotor speed we can assemble the Campbel Diagram.
 Figure 2 shows the Campbell Diagram generated for this compressor.

 ![Campbell Diagram for the Centrifugal Compressor.](campbell.png)